 MP for Leicester South

-Declares nine financial interests, including employment and earnings, miscellaneous interests, visits outside the UK, gifts or hospitality from UK sources, and land or property.
+Declares nine financial interests, including multiple employment earnings entries, land and property holdings, overseas visits, and gifts or hospitality from UK sources.

 Generated 21 February 2026